 Vancouver Island has the largest concentration of caves in North America.

-With over 1000 known cave entrances recorded, many of these labyrinths of passages are largely unexplored.
-The more popular caving areas are as follows:
+With over 1000 known cave entrances recorded, many of these passages are largely unexplored.
+The most popular caving areas are as follows:

-- If you are looking for a guided tour, head to Horne Lake Caves Provincial Park (near Qualicum Beach).
+- For the best-guided tour, head to Horne Lake Caves Provincial Park (near Qualicum Beach).
 They offer plenty of options for the beginner, as well as those wishing for something a little more extreme.

 - The Upana Caves are located 17km north-west of Gold River (near Campbell River) on Head Bay Forest Road.
 The Upana caves contain scenic, self-guided trails that lead to several entrances, and are comprised of several different caves within one group.
-The individual caves have a wide variety of size and lengths, and the interiors remain in a relatively wild, undeveloped state.
+The caves offer a wide variety of sizes and lengths, and the interiors remain in a relatively wild and undeveloped state.

 - Head towards the town of Zeballos to explore the caves in Huson Cave Regional Park.
-There are two caves that are exceptional in this park, The Vanishing River Cave and the Eternal Foundation Cave.
-It is a great spot for the inexperienced caver, but they are self-guided only.
+There are two caves that are exceptional in this park: The Vanishing River Cave and the Eternal Foundation Cave.
+Although both caves are self-guided, it is a great spot for the inexperienced caver.

 #5 – Big Trees